azakharo/web-starter/README.md

 # Run built production version in Docker container

   1. build the application as shown above
+  2. cd dist
-  2. run: docker build -f Dockerfile-prod -t webstarter .
+  3. run: docker build -t webstarter .
-  3. run: docker run -d -p 8080:8080 --name starter webstarter
+  4. run: docker run -d -p 8080:8080 --name starter webstarter
-  4. Now you can open your browser at Your_VM_IP:8080 and see the application's main page
+  5. Now you can open your browser at Your_VM_IP:8080 and see the application's main page

-# Run development version in Docker container

-  1. run: docker-compose -f docker-compose-dev.yml up